51 Things to Do in Orlando Florida

 Q: What are the cheapest months to go to Disney World?

-A: Though there is no true "off-season" as crowds flock year-round, January and parts of early February are generally the cheapest times to visit.
-September, October, and November (excluding Halloween and the Thanksgiving portion) are also more reasonably priced.
+A: Though there is no true "off-season" as crowds flock year-round.
+Mid-late January and parts of early February are generally the cheapest times to visit.
+September, October, and November (excluding Halloween and Thanksgiving) are also more reasonably priced.

 Q: What food is Orlando famous for?